zagara2/Bootstrap-Portfolio/README.md

 ### Browser Tests

 The site has been tested on Chrome, Firefox, and Internet Explorer.
-It is fully functional on all of these browsers.
+It works as it should on all of these browsers.

 Plans to test on Safari are upcoming.